numerous-com/numerous-sdk/docs/collections.md

 !!! note
-Collection keys are scoped to an organization, meaning that if multiple apps use the same Collection keys, they will access the same data.
+Collection keys are scoped to an organization, meaning that if multiple apps use the same collection keys, they will access the same data.

     For nested collections, they are scoped to their parent collection.